ProjectIgnis/CardScripts/MODERNIZING.md

 ## Remove the `IsRelateToEffect` check from cards that need to remain face-up to resolve their effects

 The behaviour of continuous-like Spells/Traps which must remain face-up on the field to resolve their activated effects is now automatically handled in the core, rendering the check redundant.
+Plus, in the off chance that another card/effect can apply that effect's operation function that check existing could cause wrong interactions in some cases.